Qcsmith03/Major-Project-30/betatest.md

 Logan: use animations for the rats. background for selection screen. crowd cheer.

-caleb: debt screen, grammer, try again, wroked as intended, shorten door time,
+caleb: debt screen, grammer, try again, worked as intended, shorten door time,